Befries/Monte-Carlo-MATH-H410/README.md

 Do multiple code file for the different versions of the codes, following the different steps:
 1. Simple Monte-Carlo algorithm to compute the transmission probability, without variance reduction techniques
 2. Add splitting strategies (+ russian roulette)
-3. More efficient estimator than a counter
+3. More efficient estimator than a counter and Simple bias
 4. Add antithetic variates (for each sampling: take $\xi$ and $1 -  \xi$)
 5. Add various biasing strategies (sample more the neutron going towards the other side)
 6. Adaptation to variable macroscopic cross-sections (change in absorption-scattering ratio and total cross-section)